-The demand on staffing resources have also increased with this expansion of area and community interest in nature engagement activities but current staff levels have remained stagnant at 1 EFT.
+The demand on staffing resources have also increased with this expansion of area and community interest in nature engagement activities but current staff levels have remained stagnant at 1 Effective Full Time (EFT) position.
 This includes management of contracts, collaboration with stakeholders, support to community groups, community engagement activities and delivery of capital programs along waterways.

-The employment of a second position, a Conservation Programs Officer, will be required if Council is to effectively deliver this Nature Plan with key responsibilities including planning, strategic projects, community support and nature engagement activities allowing the existing NRM role to focus on on-ground delivery and contract management.
+The employment of a second position, a Conservation Programs Officer, will be required if Council is to effectively deliver this Nature Plan with key responsibilities including planning, strategic projects, community support and nature engagement activities allowing the existing Natural Resource Management Officers role to focus on on-ground delivery and contract management.

-5.18 Monitoring for success
+5.22 Monitoring for success

 With any Council expenditure, having a program that measures the effectiveness of interventions in achieving the desired targets and which supports adaptive management decisions, makes good business sense.
-Currently, other than recording the amount of new area revegetated and number of plants installed, little information about changes to our biodiversity is regularly recorded by Council.
+Currently, other than recording the amount of new area revegetated and number of plants installed, little information about the positive changes to our biodiversity is regularly recorded by Council.

 Water quality monitoring is undertaken as part of the Waterwatch program with schools and community groups, but this is not necessarily targeted towards understanding the impacts of interventions and/or effectively analysed to influence decision making.
-This is similar to bird watch programs, such as the quarterly birdwatch monitoring undertaken by Friends Groups whereby data is rarely collated and analysed in any detail.
+This is similar fauna surveys, such as the quarterly birdwatch monitoring undertaken by Friends Groups and frog census whereby data is rarely collated and analysed in any detail.

-There are now environmental monitoring programs, such as iNaturalist and Fungimap, which work as mobile Apps and tap into citizen science to collate ecological data.
+There are now environmental monitoring programs, such as iNaturalist and Fungimap, which work as mobile Apps and tap into citizen science to collate ecological data and feed into the Victorian Biodiversity Atlas dataset.
 These create a great platform for Council to establish an effective monitoring program in partnership with community and stakeholders and will be used to establish some baseline data for monitoring outcomes for the natural environment in conjunction with annual output measures outlined in 9.0.

-5.19 Research and adaptive practice
+5.23 Research and adaptive practice